SamuRoj/AREP_Taller_6/README.md

 │   │               ├───exception # Custom exception to handle errors
 │   │               │       PropertyNotFound.java
 │   │               │
-│   │               ├───model # Entity being used at the database │   │               │       Property.java
+│   │               ├───model # Entities being used at the database │   │               │       Property.java
 │   │               │       UserEntity.java
 │   │               │